Growing Groceries: Healthy Soil = Healthy Plants Part I

 Most important in the series of ten, during these two evenings you’ll learn how to recognize soil quality, develop good fertility, the importance of soil testing, and much more.

 Scientist and WSU Small Farms Educator Dr. Doug Collins will explore the physical, biological, and chemical properties of the soil and then describe how to enhance and manage these properties using organic methods.
 He’ll also cover the importance of testing and preparing the soil to insure high quality crops and yields.
 You’ll learn what amendments to use, and when, along with the importance of adding organic matter and how to use cover crops.

 For an additional $20 charge, those wanting to test their garden soil and have help interpreting the results, we’ll be collecting samples before this first class to be sent to a lab for testing prior to the second class.
 Interpretation will be done during the second Soils class on November 20.
 Details will be sent with registration.
-Soil Sampling Instructions & Form 2018.
+Soil Sampling Instructions & Forms 2019.

 About the program